 The adage “one man’s trash is another man’s treasure” is the rule here.
 We really do sell everything from cars to paper clips.
 Determining what to keep is a job for an experienced estate sale specialist.
 Our clients often want to help by cleaning out cabinets, donating items that don’t appear valuable and getting rid of junk.
 Everybody knows not to toss the silver and china; but old postcards, campaign buttons, toys, clothes and all of those little household items add up to make a really great sale!
 Our buyers love finding hidden treasures, so we are happy to help give guidance on how to separate the “trash” from the “treasures”.
 We also completely understand the emotional and financial benefits to donating items, and support that.
 If you are simply donating what you think won’t sell, we do ask that you wait though.
 If it will sell at a thrift shop, it will sell at an estate sale.

-*Ok, there are a few things that you can get rid of in advance that will make our job easier.
+Ok, there are some things that you can remove of in advance that will make our job easier.
 If you need help with pre-sale cleanout, let us know.
 Items include:

 - Obvious trash